freenas/freenas-docs/userguide/system.rst

-To add a loader, sysctl, or :file:`rc.conf` option, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in seen in
+To add a loader, sysctl, or :file:`rc.conf` option, go to :menuselection:`System --> Tunables --> Add Tunable`, to access the screen shown in shown in
 :numref:`Figure %s <add_tunable_fig>`.